 The Sea Cargo Charter (SCC) brings together the world’s largest charterers of cargo ships with the aim of reducing the climate impact of the shipping industry.
 Cargill played a leading role in its founding in 2020.
 The organization provides a transparent, shared disclosure framework, based on a linear decarbonization trajectory aligned with the IMO’s goal of reducing GHG shipping emissions to net zero by around 2050.
 Using the SCC’s published methodology, every year, members assess their fleets’ carbon intensity against the SCC benchmark trajectory.

-Advancing digital solutions
+Advancing a range of solutions

 Cutting emissions by parcelling